 What this means for retailers

 The new comparison options could drive retailers to feel that they need to reduce their prices as much as possible, as a lot of people using the service will go for the cheapest available option.
 However, brand loyalty is a very powerful thing, and many consumers would rather shop with a brand they know and trust, accepting a higher price in the process.
 Price tracking could potentially lead to retailers holding more sales/discounts as users who are signed up will be notified immediately.

-If you’re interested in exploring how Google Shopping can work for you, book a call with one of our specialists today.
+If you’re interested in exploring how Google Shopping can work for you, book a demo with one of our specialists today.